 Aimee Yoon received a data award for research at The Ohio State University exploring the role students’ time in schools and in summers play in academic achievement gaps.
 With her coauthor, Joseph Merry, she found that the higher average academic achievement seen in Asian American students is maintained primarily through faster rates of learning in the summer months in Understanding the role of schools in the Asian-white gap: a seasonal comparison approach.

 Mina Lee received a data award to support her dissertation research at the University of Massachusetts, Amherst.
 Her ongoing work examines the use and impact of test accommodations like text-to-speech on test performance and test engagement for students with and without disabilities.

 Anna J. Egalite

-University of Arkansas.
-Ms. Egalite is a doctoral academy fellow, and her co-author Brian Kisida is a research associate.
-They received a data award to look at student achievement impacts related to school size.
-The researchers evaluated students from more than 2800 schools over four years and concluded that school size has a meaningful impact on student achievement.
+North Carolina State University’s Anna Egalite and her co-author Brian Kisida (University of Missouri) received a data award while both at the University of Arkansas to look at student achievement impacts related to school size.
+The researchers evaluated students from more than 2,800 schools over four years and concluded that school size has a meaningful impact on student achievement.

-The Ohio State University Department of Sociology.
-Joseph Merry received a data award to support his dissertation research on the role of schools in the context of economic inequality.
+Furman University’s Joseph Merry received a data award to support his dissertation research while at Ohio State University on the role of schools in the context of economic inequality.
 His paper Education in the Era of Rising Inequality: Are Schools Becoming the Great(er) Equalizer? analyzes longitudinal student achievement data to understand how school and outside-of-school influences impact school effectiveness.